-The Pittsburgh Penguins and General Manager Ray Shero announced Thursday that they have awarded star center Evgeni Malkin with an eight-year extension worth $76 million, due to expire following the 2021-22 season.
+The Pittsburgh Penguins and general manager Ray Shero announced Thursday that they have awarded star center Evgeni Malkin with an eight-year extension worth $76 million, due to expire following the 2021-22 season – according to the Pens’ website.

 With head coach Dan Bylsma all wrapped up, Shero’s next focus was then to re-sign Malkin to a long-term extension and he was able to accomplish that using less than $80 million – bravo Ray.